ibm-ecm/ibm-content-navigator-samples/icn-dojo-nls/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;mn/ (ISO language code for Mongolian)<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;messages.js (Mongolian resource bundle)<br/>

-6. Replace the ISO language code list at the bottom of the copied root resource bundle with the ISO language code list for the addtional languages.
+6. Add the additional languages to the ISO language code list at the bottom of the copied root resource bundle.
 7. Add the ISO language code list for the addtional languages as value of the 'localeList' property in the [nls.profile.js](/icn-dojo-nls/nls.profile.js) file and the 'extraLocales' property in the [gradle.properties](/icn-dojo-nls/gradle.properties) file.
 8. Build localized resource bundles by running './gradlew buildBundles' / 'gradlew.bat buildBundles'.
 9. Copy the built and compressed resource bundle files for the additional languages, ecm_[language code].js.jgz, in the 'build' directory to the 'IBM/ECMClient/configure/explodedformat/navigator/ecm/nls' directory.